zilishen/documentation/content/nms/nim/tutorials/templates/reverse-proxy-tutorial.md

   }
 </style>

 ## Overview

-In this tutorial, you'll learn how to set up a round-robin reverse proxy using base and augment templates in NGINX Instance Manager.
+This tutorial teaches you how to set up a round-robin reverse proxy using base and augment templates in NGINX Instance Manager.
 This tutorial is intended for network administrators and developers familiar with basic NGINX configurations.
 By the end of this tutorial, you'll be able to:

 - Create and configure a base template.
 - Create and configure an augment template to extend the functionality of the base template.